+The roof void inspection was limited by insulation concealing joists from view, stored goods and a lack of suitable access boarding.
 The roof void inspection was undertaken from the access hatch only.

 The external inspection of the property was undertaken from ground level only, the position of other properties and boundaries limited the inspection, and some parts were not visible.
 The inspection of the roof and chimneys was particularly limited.